and they anointed with oil many who were sick and cured them.

 Lord Jesus Christ, who are called the Prince of Peace, who are Yourself our peace and reconciliation, who so often said, “Peace to you” – please grant us peace.
 Make all men and women witnesses of truth, justice and brotherly love.
 Banish from their hearts whatever might endanger peace.
 Enlighten our rulers that they may guarantee and defend the great gift of peace.
 May all peoples on the earth become as brothers and sisters.
 May longed-for peace blossom forth and reign always over us all.
 Amen.

-The Holy Father’s Intentions for the Month of SEPTEMBER 2025
+The Holy Father’s Intentions for the Month of OCTOBER 2025

 VIDEO: (Bless yourself with the St. Raphael oil and watch this perpetual video of